MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7313.md

 -->

-As a warehouse supervisor, use the report to:
+Warehouse supervisors use the report to:

-* Monitor the status of warehouse shipments for each location and bin code to ensure timely and accurate deliveries
+* Monitor the status of warehouse shipments for each location and bin code to ensure timely and accurate deliveries.
-* Identify any outstanding shipments and ensure that they are fulfilled as soon as possible
+* Identify outstanding shipments and fulfill them as soon as possible.
-* Monitor the accuracy of inventory levels by comparing shipped and due quantities with the actual inventory levels
+* Monitor the accuracy of inventory levels by comparing shipped and due quantities with actual inventory levels.

-As a customer service representative, use the report to:
+Customer service representatives use the report to:

-* Provide accurate and up-to-date information to customers regarding the status of their shipments
+* Provide customers with accurate information about the status of their shipments.
-* Monitor the accuracy of shipment information and ensure that customers are notified of any delays or changes in delivery dates
+* Monitor the accuracy of shipment information so they can notify customers about delays or changes in delivery dates.
-* Identify any issues with shipments and work with the warehouse team to resolve them as soon as possible
+* Identify issues with shipments and work with the warehouse team to resolve them.

-As a supply chain manager, use the report to:
+Supply chain managers use the report to:

-* Monitor the performance of different locations and bin codes in terms of shipment accuracy and timeliness
+* Monitor the performance of different locations and bin codes in terms of shipment accuracy and timeliness.
-* Identify any issues with shipment accuracy or timeliness and work with the relevant teams to address them
+* Identify issues with shipment accuracy or timeliness and work with the relevant teams to address them.
-* Use the data to optimize shipment processes and reduce errors and delays in the future
+* Optimize shipment processes and reduce future errors and delays.

 ## Try the report